xshen053/CS100_finalproject/README.md

 ## Diagram description
 1. User function:

-   set up an account for task board
+   set up an account for task board.
+User can login.

+2. Admin function:

+   Be able to remove users and passwords.

+3. List function:

+   Create a list containing users and their tasks.

+4. Task function:

+   Be able to create, edit and delete tasks.

  > ## Phase III